SHARE

 This post contains affiliate links.
 Full disclosure is at the bottom of the article.

 Any good gelato starts with a silky-smooth, rich base.
-To make delicious homemade gelato, you can use classic gelato custard, which uses egg yolks as a thickening agent, or this Sicilian-style gelato base, which replaces egg yolks with cornstarch.
+To make delicious homemade gelato, you can use classic gelato custard, which uses egg yolks as a thickening agent, or this Sicilian-style gelato base, which replaces most—or all—of the egg yolks with cornstarch.

 Cornstarch in gelato?
 You read that right.
-According to Faith Willinger, a food writer based in Italy, using cornstarch to thicken gelato is a Sicilian tradition that was adopted to make gelato more digestible than the traditional egg yolk-based variety—something that became a necessity during scorching hot Sicilian summers.
+According to Faith Willinger, a food writer based in Italy, using cornstarch to thicken gelato is a Sicilian tradition that was adopted to make gelato more digestible than the traditional egg yolk-based variety—something that became necessary during scorching-hot Sicilian summers.

 Watch How to Make Sicilian-Style Gelato on Video

 Classic gelato is made with a custard that is thickened with egg yolks.
-This French technique requires you to carefully warm up the egg yolks with hot liquid, which can be tricky: cook the egg yolks too quickly or over too-high heat and they will scramble and spoil your custard.
+This French technique requires you to carefully warm up the egg yolks with hot liquid, which can be tricky: cook the egg yolks too quickly or over too high a heat, and they will scramble and spoil your custard.

-Sicilian-style gelato completely foregoes the use of egg yolks, which means all you need to do is warm up the liquids, whisk in the sugar and cornstarch mixture, stir until thick, and you’re done.
+Sicilian-style gelato skips that fussy step.
+All you need to do is warm up the liquids, whisk in the sugar-and-cornstarch mixture, and stir until thick, and you’re done.
 In other words, yes, Sicilian-style gelato is quicker and easier to make than regular, egg yolk-based gelato.
 It’s basically foolproof!

 The extra egg yolk is a trick that I’ve adopted over years of making Sicilian-style gelato.
-Adding just one egg yolk at the end of the cooking process (as opposed to the five egg yolks required in the classic recipe) adds just a tiny bit of richness to the texture of the gelato to make it totally irresistible.
+Adding just one egg yolk at the end of the cooking process—as opposed to the five egg yolks required in my classic gelato recipe—adds just a tiny bit of richness to the texture of the gelato to make it totally irresistible.
 It’s the best of both worlds, in my humble opinion.

-If you want to make an eggless gelato, rest assured: the egg yolk included in my Sicilian-style gelato recipe is optional.
-You can substitute it with ½ tablespoon (4 g) of extra cornstarch instead.
+Want to make egg-free Sicilian gelato?
+Rest assured: the egg yolk included in my recipe is optional.
+You can substitute ½ tablespoon (4 g) of extra cornstarch.

 Rhubarb gelato, made with a Sicilian-style gelato base